amanley97/amanley97.github.io/_pages/about.md

 ---
 ![KU-engineering](https://amanley97.github.io/files/kueng.jpg)

 Hello All!
-My name is Alex, I am a first year Masters student in Computer Engineering at the University of Kansas.
+My name is Alex, I am a Masters Candidate in Computer Engineering at the University of Kansas.
-Currently, I am under advisment of [Dr. Mohammad Alian](https://alian-eecs.ku.edu/) in the Architecture Research Group.
+I am currently co-advised by [Dr. Heechul Yun](https://www.ittc.ku.edu/~heechul/) (Univ. of Kansas) and [Dr. Mohammad Alian](https://alian.csl.cornell.edu/) (Cornell Univ.) in the Computer Systems Lab.
-My primary interests are in Computer Architecture and System design.
+My primary interests are in Computer Architecture, Hardware System design, and Machine Learning Assisted Design.
 Throughout my studies I have obtained a deep understanding of advanced hardware topics, programming, and computer system simulations.
 Please check out my research page for more details!

 In my free time, I enjoy hiking and admiring the great outdoors as well as carpentry projects!